WU-RDS/RMA/_book/index.md

 * **Market research group project** (data analysis & reporting): **40%**
 * **Individual take-home computer exercises** (statistical analysis of data sets; 2 assignments accounting for 10% each: **20%**
-* **Final online exam** (concepts & methods): **30%**
+* **Final exam** (concepts & methods): **30%**
 * **Class participation** (weekly quizzes; quantity & quality of contributions during the weekly sessions): **10%**

-The **final exam** will take place on **May 15, 2025 from 08:30 AM - 9:30 AM** in room D5.0.002.
+The **final exam** will take place on **December 11, 2025 from 13:00 - 14:10** in room TC.5.01.
 Details about the setup of the exam will be provided in the course.
 The exam covers the concepts and methods that we learn in this course; some sample questions from the previous years will be provided to you.

 In order to ensure equal contribution to the group project, its grade consists of individual component (1/3) and group component (2/3).